-EEPROM Memory Interface
+Accessing the EEPROM Data Memory

 The two I2C lines are the Serial Clock line, SCL, and the Serial Data line SDA.
-The SDA and SCL lines are bonded to external pins used to control the overall Read and Write operations on the EEPROM Data Memory.
+The SDA and SCL pins are internal connected to the host MCU I/O pins.
+Normal I/O control software instructions are used to control the reading and writing operations on the EEPROM Data Memory.